-As president, John Leitch manages the business of Radical Sheep Productions and oversees corporate growth.
+As President, John Leitch manages the business of Radical Sheep Productions and oversees corporate growth.
 John brings to the company over 15 years of national and international management experience outside of the entertainment area.
 He acts as executive producer for all of Radical Sheep's productions and also oversees the management and sales of Radical's properties, both domestic and foreign.
-His credits as executive producer include: Stella and Sam (Seasons 1 & 2), The Big Comfy Couch (Seasons 6 & 7), Land O' Hands (Season 1), Amigo and Me (Season 1), Panda Bear Daycare (Seasons 1 & 2) and Ruffus the Dog (Seasons 1 & 2).
+His credits as executive producer include: Fangbone!
+(Disney XD), Yup Yups (Disney Jr Canada), Stella and Sam (Seasons 1 & 2, Holiday Specials) and The Big Comfy Couch (Seasons 6 & 7).

-Michelle has over 18 years experience in Children's and Youth television.
+Michelle has over 20 years experience in Children's and Youth television.
 With early credits like Shining Time Station, Noddy and Groundling Marsh, Michelle became a Supervising Producer at Nelvana where she produced George Shrinks (PBS), My Dad the Rock Star (Teletoon/Nickelodeon), then Moville Mysteries, Berenstain Bears and Jacob Two Two, the pilot for Handy Manny (Playhouse Disney) and the first season of World of Quest for Cookie Jar Entertainment/ Kids WB.
 Michelle has also been a Senior Producer at Kids CBC, producing the daily interstitials for preschool and Saturday morning blocks.
-She is currently overseeing Season II of Disney Junior Canada's hit animated preschool series Stella and Sam as well as developing and pitching a variety of children's and youth properties for Radical Sheep.
+She is Supervising Producer on the multi-award winning hit Stella and Sam, and the Disney Junior production Yup Yups.
+Michelle oversees development on Radical Sheep's diverse slate of properties, including Fangbone! for Disney XD.

 A television production accountant for more than 25 years, Linda Argles has worked on a wide and varied number of shows for both live action and animation.
 A partial list of her credits include Ready Or Not, The Big Comfy Couch, Stella and Sam, and all five seasons of the classic Canadian comedy show The Kids In The Hall for Broadway Video.
 Linda also has extensive experience in live productions such as the Gemini and Genie Awards shows as well as a number of documentaries, including Struggle for Democracy with Patrick Watson.
 An in-house accountant for both Insight Productions and Westwind Pictures, Linda joined Radical Sheep Productions in 1992 and has since looked after all elements of their corporate and production accounting.